-Public Meetings Nature and purpose of meeting Date of events Francis Francis Number of community members attending Dates and manner of feedback given to community The Drakenstein Municipality engaged with its citizens through public meetings in all 31 wards and a sector meeting to gain inputs from the public.
-14 September to 13 October 2015 and 04 - 26 April 2016 All 66 councilors attended the IDP and Budget Roadshow of September- October 2015 and April 2016.
-1,111 (September- October 2015 and April 2016) 3,592 (September- October 2015 and April 2016 14 September to 13 October 2015 and 04 - 26 April 2016 IDP and Budget Roadshow Municipal Public Accounts Committee (MPAC) 27 January 2016, re- convened 29 January 2016 6 Councillors (27 th), 8 Councillors (29 th) 9 Executive Managers, Officials and the Chief Internal Audit (27 th) 5 Executive Managers, Officials and the Chief Internal Audit (29 th) None (Meeting of the 27th attended by 2 members of the AGSA) Meeting of the 29th attended by the Chairperson of the Audit Committee) The MPAC reports to Council and their recommendations are contained in the Council agenda.
+Public Meetings Nature and purpose of meeting Date of events Number of participating municipal Councillors Number of participating municipal Administrators Number of community members attending Dates and manner of feedback given to community The Drakenstein Municipality engaged with its citizens through public meetings in all 31 wards and a sector meeting to gain inputs from the public.
+14 September to 13 October 2015 and 04 - 26 April 2016 All 66 councillors attended the IDP and Budget Roadshow of September- October 2015 and April 2016.
+1,111 (September- October 2015 and April 2016) 3,592 (September- October 2015 and April 2016 14 September to 13 October 2015 and 04 - 26 April 2016 IDP and Budget Roadshow Municipal Public Accounts Committee (MPAC) 27 January 2016, re- convened 29 January 2016 6 Councillors (27 th ), 8 Councillors (29 th ) 9 Executive Managers, Officials and the Chief Internal Audit (27th) 5 Executive Managers, Officials and the Chief Internal Audit (29th) None (Meeting of the 27th attended by 2 members of the AGSA) Meeting of the 29th attended by the Chairperson of the Audit Committee) The MPAC reports to Council and their recommendations are contained in the Council agenda.

-^{} This number comprise a count of attendance of municipal officials at all IDP and Budget Roadshow meetings.
+\ This number comprises a count of attendance of municipal officials at all IDP and Budget Roadshow meetings.
 1,111 is not the number of municipal officials who participated in the IDP and Budget Roadshow.